 You must not eat or drink for eight hours before your exam.
 Water and taking medication is okay.

-If ultrasound pelvis is also being done, for female patients, please drink 32 oz of water one hour before the scan.
+If ultrasound pelvis is also being done, for female patients, please drink 32 ounces of water one hour before the scan.
 You can go to the bathroom to relieve yourself, as long as you keep drinking water.
 Male patients do not need to have a full bladder.

 Please consider bringing your favorite magazine, book or music player to help you pass any time you may have to wait.